deckhouse/virtualization/docs/USER_GUIDE.md

 - The virtual machine is turned off.
 - `qemu-guest-agent` is installed in the guest system, which temporarily suspends the file system at the time the snapshot is created to ensure its consistency.

+QEMU Guest Agent supports scripts that are executed on the guest OS before and after file system freeze and thaw operations.
+This allows you to prepare applications for snapshot creation without stopping services, ensuring application-level consistency.

+Scripts are placed in the hooks directory of the guest system and must have execute permissions.
+The directory location depends on the distribution:

+- `/etc/qemu-ga/hooks.d/` — in most distributions (Debian, Ubuntu, etc.);
+- `/etc/qemu/fsfreeze-hook.d/` — in some distributions (RHEL, CentOS, Fedora, etc.).

 An inconsistent snapshot may not reflect the consistent state of the virtual machine's disks and its components.
 Such a snapshot is created in the following cases:

 - The VM is running, and `qemu-guest-agent` is not installed or running in the guest OS.
 - The VM is running, and `qemu-guest-agent` is not installed in the guest OS, but the snapshot manifest specifies the `requiredConsistency: false` parameter, and you want to avoid suspending the file system.